^

 Alternative schemes

-NNRTI: Nevirapine
+NNRTI: nevirapine

-Abacavir and lamivudine (or kivexa)
+Abacavir and lamivudine (or Kivexa)

 Didanosine and lamivudine

-PI: atazanavir
+IP: atazanavir

 PI: fosamprenavir

-IP: fosamprenavir and ritonavir (once a day)
+IP: fosamprenavir and ritonavir (once daily)

-IP: lopinavir or ritonavir (once a day)
+IP: lopinavir or ritonavir (once daily)

-Other drugs used sometimes in first-line therapy
+Other drugs sometimes used in first-line therapy

 Nelfinavir